Rituals Between Death and Burial

 Jewish belief is that all human beings are holy, having been created in the image of G-d.
 Therefore, we are to treat all people with dignity and respect, both living and dead.
 When someone dies, their body, which was the vehicle for their holy soul in this life, must be treated gently and with the same respect one would treat a living human being.
 Just as we wash and dress a newborn baby as they enter the world, we now wash and dress the deceased as they leave this world.
 The ritual process by which this is done is called taharah, from the Hebrew root tet-hey-resh having to do with purification.
 It is accompanied by a specific liturgy based in Kabbalah, an overview of which can be viewed here.
 This ritual is performed by a dedicated group in the community whose job it is to care for the dead.
 They are called the Chevrah Kadisha, or “holy society”.

 In order to preserve the dignity and modesty of the deceased, there are usually two teams within the Chevrah Kadisha, a men’s team for preparing male deceased, and a women’s team for female deceased.
 These teams usually assemble a few hours prior to burial to do the taharah.
+(In today’s gender-fluid world, team composition can vary from situation to situation.)

 In death, Jews are all equal before G-d, so Jews dress all deceased the same, namely, in garments that represent those worn by the holiest of our People, the Kohen Gadol, the High Priest, who on Yom Kippur would enter the Holy of Holies to pray for the redemption of the people.
 These burial garments are called tachrichim, and are made of simple cotton or linen with no pockets (there’s no need to take anything with you), buttons, or snaps, and generally include a shirt, a jacket, pants, and a head covering, with slight variations between women and men.